Dryer Disasters Happen To The Best Of Us

-In my experience, there are three types of things that tend to make the biggest messes inside of a dryer drum: pen ink, wax (from lip balm or crayons), and dyes.
+In my experience, there are three types of things that tend to make the biggest messes inside of a dryer drum: ink (from a pen exploding in the dryer), wax (from lip balm or crayons), and dyes.
 But luckily for us, these messes can be removed with the right technique!

-And that’s what today’s post is all about, because I’ll be sharing simple solutions for cleaning up all three types of dryer messes.
+And that’s what this post is all about — simple solutions for cleaning common dryer messes.
 So the next time you discover a mess in your dryer, you’ll know just what to do to get it cleaned up and back in working order! :-)

-A handy way to use magic eraser is to wet it with water and rub over the ink stain.
+To use a magic eraser, wet it with water and rub it over the ink stain.
 Removing the stain completely might take a little time and some elbow grease, but it should disappear completely!

-Make sure to rinse the stained area often with a wet cloth while you’re working.
-This will help ensure you’re removing the ink completely, rather than just pushing it around.
+Make sure to wipe the stained area often with a damp rag while you’re working.
+This will help remove ink so that you’re not just pushing it around.

 Bonus Tip: If there’s ink in your dryer, there’s likely ink on your clothes too!
 Treat those ink stains ASAP for to improve your chances of removing them entirely.

-Lip balms and crayons can leave behind a mess of wax if they accidentally end up in the dryer.
-To remove the wax, you’ll want to melt it a bit first to make it easier to remove.
+Lip balm, crayons, and other waxy substances can make quite a mess if they accidentally end up in the dryer.
+To remove the wax, you’ll want to warm it up first to make it easier to remove.

 To prevent loose dyes from adhering to your dryer drum, try making these homemade color catchers to add to your wash loads.
 These cloths will help absorb bleeding dyes in the wash and keep them out of your dryer!

-I mentioned this previously, but it bears repeating!
+I mentioned this earlier, but it bears repeating!
 Don’t use flammable items to clean your dryer, including the following:

 - Rubbing alcohol